kalliope-project/kalliope/docs/brain/brain.md

 An example of usage is to send each message to an API each time Kalliope start speaking.

-You need at first to create a hook in your `settings.yaml` like the following
+You need at first to create a hook in your `settings.yaml` like the following:

 ```yaml
 hooks:
   on_start_speaking: "mm-say"